The Higher Structure of Symmetries of Axion-Maxwell Theory: Fusion interfaces

 \item Gauging a $\Z_{m'}^{(1)}\subset\Z_m^{(1)}$ subgroup with discrete torsion $k\in H^2(B^2\Z_{m'};U(1))=\Z_{m'}$ identifies points which differ by an element of this subgroup (which, in particular, reduces the symmetry $\Z_m^{(1)}\to \Z_{\frac{m}{m'}}^{(1)}$); and selects the lines with charge multiple of $m'$\footnote{Again, this means that the lines charged under $\Z_{m'}^{(1)}$ are in ``twisted sectors'' of the gauged theory.
 Since the dual symmetry is in this case a $(-1)$-form symmetry, it is more natural to say that they are domain walls.}. \end{itemize} \end{lemma}

-By putting together these lemmas one can easily show that the interface implementing the half-space gauging of the $\Z_{M'}^{(0)}\times\Z_{M'}^{(1)}$ discussed in \cref{eq:right gauge} \mdanote*{is this comment needed?}{with trivial discrete torsion} provides a morphism:
+By putting together these lemmas one can easily show that the interface implementing the half-space gauging of the $\Z_{M'}^{(0)}\times\Z_{M'}^{(1)}$ discussed in \cref{eq:right gauge} provides a morphism:

 where the line defects of the gauged theory are exactly those implementing the dual symmetry.
 Indeed, since in the original theory there are no twisted sector operators (as an immediate consequence of the fact that all the defects are topological and nontrivially acting), in the gauged one there are no charged operators under the dual symmetry\footnote{This can also be seen from the presence of twisted sector operators in the gauged theory; these are topological endpoints of the dual symmetry operator.} and the resulting theory factorizes.
-Moreover, the dual symmetry lines are naturally decoupled from the bulk (meaning they are genuine lines of the defect theory, not operators defined only at the intersection of the electric defect with some bulk surface defect).
+Moreover, the dual symmetry lines are naturally decoupled from the bulk, meaning they are genuine lines of the defect theory, not operators defined only at the intersection of the electric defect with some bulk surface defect.
+Their endpoints, however, are coupled to the bulk; the twisted sector operators are the charged operators of the original theory, coupled to the bulk winding lines $\eta^{(\mathrm{w})}$.
+As invertible topological interfaces (isomorphisms), they essentially show that the dual symmetry line is nothing but the winding line restricted to the gauged defect.
+From now on, we will consider only configurations without dual symmetry lines.

-Moreover, since the theory $\mathcal{A}_2^{\frac{M}{M'}}$ is not simple, one can further project down to one of its components gauging its $\Z_{\frac{M}{M'}}^{(1)}$ symmetry \mdanote*{Expand?}{with adequate discrete torsion}. the desired morphism is given by the composition of the two: \DisableQuotes \EnableQuotes which actually corresponds to gauging the full $\Z_M^{(1)}$ from the beginning.\footnote{See at \cref{Appendix: decomposition} for more details on decomposition and on the composition of two gauging procedures with discrete torsion.}
+Moreover, since the theory $\mathcal{A}_2^{\frac{M}{M'}}$ is not simple, one can further project down to one of its components gauging its $\Z_{\frac{M}{M'}}^{(1)}$ symmetry.
+The desired morphism is given by the composition of the two: \DisableQuotes \EnableQuotes which actually corresponds to gauging the full $\Z_M^{(1)}$ from the beginning.\footnote{See at \cref{Appendix: decomposition} for more details on decomposition and on the composition of two gauging procedures with discrete torsion.}